Few-Shot Demonstration-Driven Task Coordination and Trajectory Execution for Multi-Robot Systems: Experiments and Results

 Additional experiments were conducted to assess the influence of task complexity on learning outcomes.
 In Tasks~2 and~3, the number of robots and the action space per robot were systematically varied.
 This allowed an analysis of how these variables impact the learning outcomes of the model.
 Demonstration data were preprocessed and partitioned into training and testing sets, with 90\% allocated for training and 10\% for evaluation.

-Qualitative assessment was performed through simulation of the execution phase, as shown in Fig.~\ref{fig_2}.
-Given the initial positions of robots, objects, and goals, the trained sequence predictor provided action assignments for each robot.
-When movement was required, the corresponding trajectories were generated by the GP model.
-The sequence was executed iteratively until the task was completed, allowing a comparison between predicted and ground-truth behaviors to assess the model’s ability to capture temporal dependencies and spatial relationships.
-Quantitative evaluation was performed using two baselines: a conventional GNN with fixed connectivity and a language-model-based method for sequence inference.
-An ablation study was also included by removing the spectral clustering module and substituting it with a fully connected edge structure.
+Qualitative assessment was performed in simulation during the execution phase, as shown in Fig.~\ref{fig_3}.
+Given the initial positions of robots, objects, and goals, the trained sequence predictor produced action assignments for each robot; when motion was required, corresponding trajectories were generated by the GP model.
+Execution sequences proceeded iteratively until task completion.
+Quantitative evaluation was performed against two baselines: a conventional GNN with fixed connectivity and a language-model-based (LLM) method for sequence inference.
+For the LLM-based baseline, the model received the task prompt and the same raw demonstrations used by DDACE, including robot/object identifiers, time-indexed coordinates, and observed action labels, and was prompted to infer the corresponding action sequence.
+An ablation study was also conducted by removing the spectral clustering module and substituting a fully connected edge structure.
+For each task, evaluation was performed over 15 trials under novel start-goal configurations, and all reported metrics are averaged across these trials.

 The performance of the proposed model and baseline methods was assessed using metrics, partially adapted from the evaluation framework in~\cite{kannan2024smart}.
 In our framework, the evaluation explicitly distinguishes between temporal sequence prediction and spatial trajectory generation, which are decoupled in DDACE’s architecture: